 What is faith?
 In many cases, faith is connected with religion -- faith in a higher power, belief in life after death, hope of a better world after this one.
 And what about trust?
 Trust is something we see more in the worldly realm -- trusting our neighbor, our loved ones, our children, our friends, ourselves.

 Webster's defines faith as "an unquestioning belief, especially in God, religion, etc." As we have increased our knowledge of others' religions and beliefs, either through the study of history or through the observation of current "religious" wars, we see that each "team" or faction believes that God is on their side.
-An extreme example of this is the "jihad", where war is waged "on behalf" of God.
+An extreme example of this is the "jihad", or in ancient times the Crusades, where war is waged "on behalf" of God.

 Where does that leave us?
 For some, it brings a total disorientation and disconnection from any belief in a higher power and in a loving Supreme Being.
 For others, it diminishes, if not extinguishes, their belief in the goodness of man.